Athens is an entertaining city, some would say on

 restaurants on Misicleous Street where you can see

 Rembetika and Laika stars during the winter

 like the Misikleous Music Club on the

 corner of Lysiou.
-There is a great Rembetika Club

 A good choice for where to go to hear good Greek music is the conveniently located Perivoli T Ouranou Club at 19 Lysicratus in the Plaka where Babis Tsertos used to play.
 You can check Athinorama to

-the finest Laika and Rembetika singer in Greece with a captivating and beautiful voice and good taste for the finest material from the last seventyfive years of Greek popular music.
+the finest Laika and Rembetika singer in Greece with a captivating and beautiful voice and good taste for the finest material from the last seventy-five years of Greek popular music.
 His album Erotopoleion is a near masterpiece.
 His rendition of the old song Pino kai Metho(I drink and Get Drunk) is the national anthem of Psiri or anyone who lives life for the enjoyment of it.
 If you are looking for authentic, quality Greek music this is

-on Friday-Saturday nights and all day Sunday.
-Call 210 8251896 or 210 8221264 for reservations, though you can probably just show up and find a table.
+the guy.
+If Tsertos has moved on to another club you can find him in Athinorama where there will probably be an ad for him as there are for any major singers playing the clubs.
 One of the more fun places that won't cost you an arm and a leg is the Rembetiki Istoria (tel 210 6424937) at 181 Ippokratous street in Exarchia where they play live rembetika, laika and Smyrnaika and serve mezedes.
 If it is full just

 Lembesis and his band.
 Keep in mind that most of these clubs are

 not open in the summer.
 The season is usually from the beginning of October until late April and then everyone goes to the sea.
 So call first if you are unsure.
 Some of these places are only open during weekends too.